Define Structure and Goals

 Collections Blocks

 NAPPS platform is based on Drag & Drop, to make accessible to everyone.
-Based on that, you can find always on the left side of our platform the pre-created blocks for the page you are on.
+Based on that, you can find always on the left side of our platform all the components that you can use to build your menu.

 In the menu page you can find 3 categories of blocks: collection, products and banner.